jakdot/pyactr/README.txt

 Documentation
 -------------

 The folder docs/ discusses inner workings of pyactr, and presents several examples as to how ACT-R cognitive models should be written in pyactr.
-The folder tutorials/ has tutorial models taken from Lisp ACT-R. The folder examples_environemnt/ presents a few cases of environment that interacts with ACT-R.
+The folder tutorials/ has tutorial models taken from Lisp ACT-R. The folder examples_environment/ presents a few examples of environments that interact with ACT-R.

 Modifying pyactr
 ----------------